 The smell of clean air and frozen pine-trees made it seem like a hidden paradise, but Manie hadn't eaten anything but raw mushrooms and a few out of season berries in six whole days.
 Starvation was truly starting to affect her body and mind.
-Every second she wasn't eating, her belly felt like it was being ripped in half by someone with sharp fingernails.
-She wanted to collapse and roll herself into a ball to stop the pain, but she kept going despite it, moving onwards as if something unseen was guiding her along, pushing forward every new step.
+Every second she wasn't eating her belly felt like it was being ripped in half by thorn bushes.
+She wanted to collapse and roll herself into a ball to stop the pain, but she kept going despite it, moving onwards as if some unseen force was guiding her along, pushing forward every new step.

 Eventually, in her starving stupor, Manie forgot the one rule she had given herself upon escaping Denengear: never to travel by road.
 Somehow she had stumbled back onto the path when her thoughts began to look back to the motionless and broken corpse lying dead at the bottom of her tower.
 She held her breath as she waited and willed the person to move, but they never did...

 Manie woke from her dreamy stupor and saw a wagon with two horses slowly rolling towards her.
 She quickly pushed herself into a ditch behind some short trees and tried to stay low, but by the time she had managed to do it, she was so winded and exhausted that all she could do was lie there and hope to remain unseen.

 Manie heard the horses come to a stop.
 Boots crunched and crackled as someone dismounted the wagon.
 They came towards the ditch, and within seconds Manie felt the warmth of an oil lantern grow close to her face.
 She put up a hand to block the light, and immediately heard a gasp.

 "Please," Manie begged in a rasp of her old voice.
 "I need food..."